Height Pairing on Higher Cycles and Mixed Hodge Structures II: Main Construction

 So $H_{Z,W}=\rH^{2p+n-1}(\caX_{Z,W}\smallsetminus D_1 , D_2\cup D_3;p+n)$ since $D_{1}\cup D_{2}\cup D_{3}$ is a normal crossing divisor, $\caX_{Z,W}$ is a smooth projective variety of dimension $d+2n$ and we have the condition

 Hence we deduce

 while

 The sought map is given by the functoriality of Proposition \ref{prop:10} for the identity map with divisors $A=D_{2}$, $B=D_{1}\cup D_{3}$, $A'=D_{1}\cup D_{3}$ and $B'=D_{1}$.
-Since the map satisfies the extra condition of Proposition \ref{prop:4-4'} we know that this map can be represented using slowly increasing/rapidly decreasing differential forms. \end{proof}
+Since the map satisfies the extra condition of Proposition \ref{prop:4-4'} we know that this map can be represented using slowly increasing/rapidly decreasing differential forms.
+Formula \eqref{eq:50} follows from the explicit description of the trace map in \ref{exm:12}. \end{proof}

 \begin{rmk} One has to be careful with the sign of the morphism in Proposition \ref{prop:4} as it involves duality and differential forms.
-Since we are using the map $\omega \mapsto \int \omega \wedge \cdot$, the identification of a cohomology group with its bidual can be the identity or minus the identity depending on the parity. \end{rmk} One can obtain a similar map
+In fact, the identification of a cohomology group with its bidual can be the identity or minus the identity depending on the parity. \end{rmk} One can obtain a similar map

 The following proposition is a concrete example of Remark \ref{rem:10}. \begin{prop} The map of Proposition \ref{prop:4} satisfies

 \end{prop} \begin{proof} We use the notations in the proof of Proposition \ref{prop:4}.
 Let